Exporting to Mexico - Market OverviewMexico - Market Overview

 - Close cultural, social, and economic ties make Mexico a natural market to consider for first-time and expanding exporters.

-Today, Mexico is our third largest trading partner (after Canada and China) and second largest export market.
-Two-way trade in goods and services totaled almost USD 1.6 billion daily in 2016, and this trade directly and indirectly supports millions of U.S. jobs.
-Mexico imported USD 231 billion of U.S. products in 2016 and U.S. exports of services to Mexico were USD 31.1 billion for 2016, for a total of USD 262 billion in U.S. sales to Mexico.
-Mexico is the first or second largest export destination for 28 U.S. states.
-Mexico is the third largest agricultural export market for the United States, taking USD 18.7 billion in U.S. agricultural products, including corn, soybeans, dairy, pork, beef, fish, and forestry products in 2016.
-Mexico brings in nearly four-fifths of its total food imports from the United States.
+In 2018, Mexico was our third-largest trading partner (after Canada and China) and second-largest export market.
+Two-way trade in goods and services totaled USD 678 billion, and this trade directly and indirectly supports millions of U.S. jobs.
+The United States sold USD 265 billion of U.S. products to Mexico in 2018 and USD 34 billion in services, for a total of USD 299 billion in U.S. sales to Mexico.
+Mexico is the first or second-largest export destination for 27 U.S. states.
+Top U.S. product exports include electronics, vehicles, fuels, minerals, plastics, and machinery.
+Mexico is the second-largest agricultural export market for the United States, importing USD 19.5 billion in U.S. agricultural products, including corn, soybeans, dairy, pork and beef products in 2018.

-Both countries have nearly USD 130 billion in bilateral, reciprocal foreign direct investment (FDI).
-Mexico is the 16th largest investor in the United States, having invested a total stock of USD 34.4 billion at the end of 2016.
-The FDI stock between the two markets has risen more than six-fold since 1996.
-U.S. affiliates of Mexican-owned firms, in such diverse sectors as cement, baked goods, retail, and publishing, employed 77,800 American workers in 2014.
+Both countries have over USD 144 billion in bilateral, reciprocal foreign direct investment (FDI).
+Mexico is the 20th-largest investor in the United States, having invested a total stock of USD 37.2 billion at the end of 2018.
+U.S. affiliates of Mexican-owned firms, in such diverse sectors as food, communications, plastics, metals, auto components and business services, employed 79,900 American workers in 2017.
 Over the last 20 years our supply chains have become increasingly integrated.
-On average, Mexican exports to the United States contain nearly 12 percent U.S. content, supporting U.S. jobs and production.
-In the auto sector the North American content can reach upwards of 70 percent, according to industry sources.